 That doesn’t mean Asurion is bad or that the warranties are worthless.
 If you have a device that you plan to use for five years or more, it’s nice to know any defects that pop up will be covered.

-Here’s what you need to know: Most manufacturer defects become apparent shortly after using a device.
-If it’s something detrimental that could break your purchase, it’ll happen early on.
+You need to know that most manufacturer defects become apparent shortly after using a device.
+If something detrimental could break your purchase, it’ll happen early on.
 The standard one-year warranty on most products should cover this.

 Asurion warranties come in handy if the manufacturer issues a warning due to wiring or power issues for electronics since that comes down to a safety issue.
 These cases are few and far between, though.

 RELATED: The one word you should never say to a telemarketer or scam caller

 Are Asurion warranties the only ones I can get on Amazon?